JasonBrave/JasonBrave/README.md

 -->

 - 😄 Pronouns: He/Him
-- I'm a first-year Computer Engineering student at University of Waterloo
+- I'm a second-year Computer Engineering student at University of Waterloo
 - I enjoy low-level programming and systems programming, including device driver and firmware development, and operating system kernel development
 - I also enjoy designing digital hardware with SystemVerilog
 - I design PCB with KiCAD